oxijas/dotfiles/README.md

 In bashrc/zshrc set 'dot config --local status.ShowUntrackedFiles no'.
 Otherwise all files and folders from the home directory reported as new files in the repo.

-For initial installation clone into the dotfiles folder:
+For initial installation clone into a temporary folder:
-> git clone --separate-git-dir=$HOME/.local/share/dotfiles git@github.com:oxijas/dotfiles.git ~

-(note the ~ at the end).
-This will overwrite existing config files in the home folder!

-otherwise clone into temp folder first
 > git clone --separate-git-dir=$HOME/.local/share/dotfiles https://github.com/oxijas/dotfiles.git tmpdotfiles

+Then overwrite existing config
 > rsync --recursive --verbose --exclude '.git' tmpdotfiles/ $HOME/

+And remove temp folder
 > rm -r tmpdotfiles